River plume: Bottom-advected plumes

 Note that this is only valid when $h_b>h_0$.
-When $h_b<h_0$the bottom Ekman layer cannot transport the river outflow offshore and another process has to be govern the propagation.
+When $h_b<h_0$the bottom Ekman layer cannot transport the river outflow offshore and another process governs the propagation.
 In that case, only a surface-advected plume is found.

 Surface-advected plumes

 Surface-advected plumes occur when the previously defined condition of $h_b<h_0$ is met.
 A surface-advected plume has the typical structure of a river plume as described in the section river plume structure.
-In the region near the mouth the initial momentum of the river outflow is the dominant mechanism, after which other processes such as wind forcing and Coriolis take over.
-In a surface-advected plume processes regarding interaction with the bottom such as the development of a bottom Ekman layer are not relevant.
+In the region near the mouth the initial momentum of the river outflow is the dominant mechanism, after which other processes such as wind forcing and the Coriolis effect take over.
+In a surface-advected plume,. processes regarding interaction with the bottom such as the development of a bottom Ekman layer are not relevant.
 Therefore, the defined parameter $y_b$can be ignored in this approach as it has no physical basis.